Land Rover LR2 Insurance Rates

 - The average rate for a 40-year-old driver who has $500 deductibles is $1,120

-- Selecting more expensive low deductibles for comprehensive and collision insurance will increase the cost to $1,330
+- Buying pricier low deductibles for comprehensive and collision insurance will increase the cost to $1,330

-- Higher-risk drivers with serious driving violations could pay up to $2,404
+- Drivers with multiple tickets or accidents could pay up to $2,404

-- The cost for full coverage for a teen driver with full coverage can cost as much as $4,390 a year
+- The cost for full coverage for a 16-year-old driver for full coverage can cost as much as $4,390 a year

 Insurance rates for a Land Rover LR2 can also vary considerably based on your driver profile, the trim level and model year, and liability limits and deductibles.

-An older driver with no violations or accidents and high deductibles may pay as little as $1,100 per year on average for full coverage.
-Rates are much higher for teen drivers, where even good drivers should be prepared to pay at least $4,300 a year.
+A more mature driver with a clean driving record and high deductibles may pay as low as $1,100 per year on average for full coverage.
+Rates are highest for teen drivers, where even good drivers can expect to pay at least $4,300 a year.
 View Rates by Age

 Where you live makes a big difference in Land Rover LR2 insurance prices.
-A 40-year-old driver could pay as low as $810 a year in states like Utah, Ohio, and New Hampshire, or have to pay at least $1,510 on average in New York, Michigan, and Florida.
+A 40-year-old driver could pay as low as $810 a year in states like Utah, Ohio, and New Hampshire, or at least $1,510 on average in New York, Michigan, and Florida.

 State | Premium | Compared to U.S. Avg | Percent Difference |